HuntoMiddo/DSA-Visualizer/README.md

 ## Overview

 This project is a React-based web application that provides interactive visualizations for various data structures and algorithms.
-It aims to help users understand the inner workings of fundamental computer science concepts through visual representations.
+It aims to help myself understand the inner workings of fundamental computer science concepts through visual representations.

 Currently, the visualizer includes:
 1. Sorting Algorithms (Bubble Sort and Quick Sort)